ps-zita/Ministry-Detailing-Client-Display/README.md

 - **Webhook Endpoint:**

-  Use your EasyWeek CRM webhook setup to point to the Localtunnel URL with the `/webhook` path.
+  Use your CRM webhook setup to point to the Localtunnel URL with the `/webhook` path.
 For example:

   ```
   https://your-custom-subdomain.loca.lt/webhook